RustyYato/RustyYato.github.io/_posts/2021-02-22-Type-Families-1_5.md

 );
 ```

-Notice how we needed to declare `Monad` twice.
+Notice how we needed to declare `Monad` twice, for each pair of applications we need.
 This doesn't scale well as complexity increases.
+It also exposes implementation details of this function, which is also bad.
+Finally (and *most* importantly) we need the ugly `This<T, U>` syntax instead of the nice `T<U>` syntax.

 # Next Time

 Next time in Part 2, we'll properly introduce GATs and discover a way to reduce the number of required bounds when using `HKT` in Rust.

+# Footnotes

 <sup>1</sup> Eh, functions at the type level, what are these people on about.
 Rust doesn't have functions at the type level /s.
 (We'll explore this in this post) ([back](#note_1_back))
 {: #note_1 }